Recent News

 New graphical 3d modelling representations showcase the design development of the 1st design option for the rear addition to a terrace house in Redfern.

 The modelling has enabled the expression of its form in all its detail externally and internally, with a focus on articulating the rear façade and the manner in which this operates to connect to its setting.
-It comprises of a tightly composed arrangement of white-painted steel assemblies, punctured fibrecement sliding screens, and blackbutt framed sliding glass doors.
+It comprises of a tightly composed arrangement of white-painted steel, punctured fibrecement sliding screens, and FSC-certified blackbutt framed sliding glass doors.

 Design development is concurrently underway of the 2nd design option that was prepared for the rear addition, while development is also underway of the new kitchen and bathroom spaces within the original front house.